Bureau of Business and Economic Research

 Christiadi joined the BBER in 2009.
 As the BBER demographer, Christiadi serves as the BBER and West Virginia representative for the FSCPE (Federal-State Cooperative for Population Estimates) program.
-He is responsible for the annual production of the West Virginia Population Projections for the state's 55 counties and conducting studies analyzing how West Virginia demographic patterns and trends may affect the state economy as a whole.
-He is often quoted in the state and local media and occasionally makes presentations around the State.
-Christiadi is also in charge of the development and maintenance of the BBER demographics website dedicated to providing one-stop access to demographic and socioeconomic data concerning West Virginia and its regions.
+He is responsible for the production of the West Virginia Population Projections for the state's 55 counties and conducting studies analyzing how West Virginia demographic patterns and trends may affect the state economy as a whole.
+Christiadi is also in charge of the development and maintenance of the BBER website, providing one-stop access to demographic and socioeconomic data concerning West Virginia and its regions.
 He has also conducted a variety of economic impact and labor market studies.
-His recent projects include a supply-demand analysis of West Virginia post-secondary graduates and the economic impact of WVU football.
-In addition to research, Christiadi taught several courses, including Urban Economics, Economic Development, Microeconomics, Principles of Economics and Online EMBA Macroeconomics.
+In addition to research, Christiadi is currently an adjunct faculty in the Economics Department, teaching Macroeconomics in the online hybrid MBA program.
+Christiadi has also taught other courses such as Managerial Economics, Urban Economics, Economic Development, Microeconomics, and Principles of Economics.

 - M.A., Economics, University of Colorado at Denver